-IZAMAL – City of the Three Cultures: A 35 minutes drive from our Chichén Itzá Hotels, Izamal, known as Zamná by the original Maya communities settled in the area.
+Izamal, City of the Three Cultures.
+A thirty-five minute drive from our Chichén Itzá Hotels, lays the town of Izamal, known as Zamná by the original Maya communities settled in the area.
 The meaning of this name as “Heaven dew” was honoring a very important and powerful master who guided and instructed the Maya of this community.

-Build in 1553 and completed in 1561, the atrium of the Monastery was second in size only to that at the Vatican.
-This Catholic oratory made of the cut stone from the Pre-Columbian city was reused to build the Spanish churches, monastery and surrounding buildings.
+Built in 1553 and completed in 1561, the atrium of the Monastery was second in size only to that of the Vatican.
+This Catholic oratory made out of the cut stone from the Pre-Columbian city was reused to build the Spanish churches, monastery and surrounding buildings.
 At the present time, the most important temple of Izamal is called Kinich Kak Moo or Great Pyramid.

-There is a Light and Sound show performed at this city called “Light of the Maya” every Tuesdays, Thursdays and Saturdays at 8:00 PM.
+There is a Light and Sound show performed at this city called “Light of the Maya” every Tuesday, Thursday and Saturday at 8:00 PM.